swadhinroutray/swadhinroutray/README.md

 <br />
 <br />

 Hi, I'm Swadhin 😉, a programmer 👨🏻‍💻 from India.
-I'm a third year Computer & Communications student from MIT, Manipal.
+I'm a third year Computer & Communications student from MIT, Manipal.You can check my [website](https://swadhinroutray.com/) out!
 My interests lie in the domains of server-side development, DevOps and Cloud Networking.
 Currently, I'm working with serverless applications using [AWS Lambda and IBM Cloud Functions](https://github.com/swadhinroutray/multi-cloud) as well as working on a TLS/SSL Scanner.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />